Stuckez12/Factorio-Radiation-Mod/README.md

 ## Version 0.10
 Behemouth biters emit radiation themselves (cause they're green why else)
-- If possible, their corpses will emit radiation as well
+- If possible, their corpses will emit radiation as well Add pipe contents to be included in radiation damage.
+Mainly for mods that have/want to have radioactive liquids in pipes/storage tanks

 ## Version 0.11
-Add pipe contents to be included in radiation damage.
-Mainly for mods that have/want to have radioactive liquids in pipes/storage tanks Add in overlay of a radiation symbol.
+Add in overlay of a radiation symbol.
 It's opacity is linked to the damage the character takes (glitch effect if possible).

-# Version 0.12
 Implement MK-3 Absorption and Reduction equipment
 - Absorption MK 3: Reduces radiation damage by 50 per equipment.
 - Reduction MK 3: Reduces radiation damage by 60% per equipment.